gear-foundation/gear-wiki/docs/examples/Infra/supply-chain.md

 1. The item is produced with `ProducerAction::Produce`.
 1. The item is put up for sale with `ProducerAction::PutUpForSale`.
 1. The item is purchased with `DistributorAction::Purchase`.
 1. The purchase is approved or not with `ProducerAction::Approve`.
-In the latter case the item returns on the **2** step.
+In the latter case, the item returns on the **2** step.
 1. The item is shipped with `ProducerAction::Ship`.
 1. The item is received with `DistributorAction::Receive`.
 1. The item is processed with `DistributorAction::Process`.
 1. The item is packaged with `DistributorAction::Package`.
 1. The item is put up for sale with `DistributorAction::PutUpForSale`.
 1. The item is purchased with `RetailerAction::Purchase`.
 1. The purchase is approved or not with `DistributorAction::Approve`.
-In the latter case the item returns on the **9** step.
+In the latter case, the item returns on the **9** step.
 1. The item is shipped with `DistributorAction::Ship`.
 1. The item is received with `RetailerAction::Receive`.
 1. The item is put up for sale with `RetailerAction::PutUpForSale`.